microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

 Supporting document editing for business users
 ==============================================

-Business users require an Office 365 subscription to edit files in Office Online.
-In order to support this scenario, Office Online requires that hosts specify that a user is a business user when using any actions that include the :term:`BUSINESS_USER` placeholder value, such as :wopi:action:`edit`, :wopi:action:`editnew`, and :wopi:action:`view`.
+Business users require an Office 365 subscription to edit files in |wac|.
+In order to support this scenario,
+|wac| requires that hosts specify that a user is a business user when using any actions that include the
+:term:`BUSINESS_USER` placeholder value, such as :wopi:action:`edit`, :wopi:action:`editnew`, and
+:wopi:action:`view`.

-When business users open documents for editing, Office Online will validate that they have a valid Office 365 subscription.
+When business users open documents for editing, |wac| will validate that they have a valid Office 365 subscription.
 This may require the user to sign in using a valid Office 365 business account.
 This account must have an attached Office 365 subscription that includes Office applications.